 (3) Time Out Market

-As usual, in addition to the sights & insider tips in Lisbon, this article also includes my personal recommendations for accommodation.
+As usual, in addition to the sights & Lisbon tips, this article also includes my personal recommendations for accommodation.
 Due to my comparatively long stay I can recommend several Hotels & Hostels.

-a) Good Morning Solo Traveller Hostel (Boutique Hostel, Budget-Medium)
+a) Good Morning Solo Traveller Hostel (Boutique Hostel, $$)

 This hostel is without a doubt one of my favorite hostels in the world.
 Lovely interior design, friendly hosts, good location, great program and a sensational breakfast are convincing, right?
 Oh, and I haven't even mentioned the “Power Hour,” which stands for free beer and sangria for 1 hour each day.
 This way you can easily connect with other travelers and have the best basis for starting your nightlife.